zengbing15/lumos_doc/docs/tutorials/config.md

 }
 ```

-## Setup the Configuration Manager through a Local Config File
+## Set Up the Config Manager by Using a Local Config File

+When running a CKB DEV blockchain, use a local configuration file for setting up the config manager.

-- The `LUMOS_CONFIG_FILE` variable can be set pointing to a config file from that Lumos reads the configurations.
+The `LUMOS_CONFIG_FILE` variable can be set pointing to a configuration file.
+Lumos reads the configurations from that configuration file.

-- If the `LUMOS_CONFIG_FILE` variable is not set, Lumos reads configurations from the `config.json` file in the current directory.
+If the `LUMOS_CONFIG_FILE` variable is not set, Lumos reads configurations from the `config.json` file in the current directory.

 **Example**: